Marcia DiStaso, Ph.D., APR

 Professor - Department of Public Relations

-Dr. Marcia DiStaso, APR, is the chair of the Public Relations Department at the University of Florida.
+Dr. Marcia DiStaso, APR, is the Associate Dean for Research in the College of Journalism and Communications and Professor of Public Relations at the University of Florida.
 Her current research primarily focuses on corporate purpose – or how companies create value for all stakeholders.
 Much of her past research has been on digital/social media, financial communication (internal and external communication for financial companies like banks) and investor relations (communication about financial topics of special interest to investors).

 In 2021, DiStaso won the Institute for Public Relations’ Pathfinder Award, the organizations’ lifetime achievement honor recognizing significant and sustained contributions to the body of knowledge of public relations through published research.
 In 2020, she was selected as one of the PRNEWS Top Women in PR, and in 2019 she won the PRNEWS Educator of the Year Award and was elected into the PR Measurement Hall of Fame.
 In 2016, she won the Public Relations Society of America (PRSA) Educator of the Year Award.
 With her students, she has won a PRSA Silver Anvil Award of Excellence, a Hermes Creative Award, and MarCom Awards.

-As a trustee for the Institute for Public Relations and past director of the Digital Media Research Center, she is extremely involved in the public relation industry.
+As a trustee for the Institute for Public Relations and past director of the Digital Media Research Center, she is extremely involved in the public relations industry.
 She is a member of the Page Society and served on the 2019-20 Global Alliance Board of Directors.
-She also serves on the Diversity Action Alliance Advisory Council, the Ragan Editorial Advisory Board, and is part of the RepTrak Academic Collaborative
+She also serves on the Diversity Action Alliance Advisory Council and the Ragan Editorial Advisory Board.

 For ten years, DiStaso worked as a faculty member at Penn State University and as a research consultant.
-She joined UF in July 2017 and has since grown and elevated the public relations program.
+She joined UF in July 2017.

 Ph.D., University of Miami